Fee payment deadline is today, May 21. More

 For further information about our services and policies please check out our Student Handbook

-To learn more about how to support DS students and your responsibilities as an instructor check out our Faculty Handbook
+To learn more about how to support DS students and your responsibilities as an instructor check out our Instructor Handbook

 Providing a quality higher education experience to a diverse student population is embedded in the philosophy of Columbus State.
 We recognize disability as an aspect of diversity that is integral to society and to the campus community.
 To this end, Disability Services collaborates with students, faculty, staff and community members to create usable, equitable, inclusive and sustainable environments.
 We promote and facilitate awareness and full access through training, partnerships, innovative programs and accommodations.